American Revolutionary War: France

-At the beginning of the war, the Americans had no major international allies, as most nation-states watched and waited to see how developments would unfold in British North America.
-Over time, the Continental Army acquitted itself well in the face of British regulars and their hired German soldiers known to all European great powers.
-Battles such as the Battle of Bennington, the Battles of Saratoga, and even defeats such as the Battle of Germantown, proved decisive in gaining the attention and support of powerful European nations including France and Spain, and the Dutch Republic; the latter moved from covertly supplying the Americans with weapons and supplies to overtly supporting them.
+At the beginning of the war, the Americans had no major international allies, since most nation-states waited to see how the conflict unfolded.
+Over time, the Continental Army established its military credibility.
+Battles such as the Battle of Bennington, the Battles of Saratoga, and even defeats such as the Battle of Germantown, proved decisive in gaining the support of powerful European nations, including France, Spain, and the Dutch Republic; the Dutch moved from covertly supplying the Americans with weapons and supplies to overtly supporting them.

-The decisive American victory at Saratoga convinced France, who was already a long-time rival of Britain, to offer the Americans the Treaty of Amity and Commerce.
+The decisive American victory at Saratoga convinced France, which was already a long-time rival of Britain, to offer the Americans the Treaty of Amity and Commerce.
 The two nations also agreed to a defensive Treaty of Alliance to protect their trade and also guaranteed American independence from Britain.
 To engage the United States as a French ally militarily, the treaty was conditioned on Britain initiating a war on France to stop it from trading with the US.
-Spain and the Dutch Republic were invited to join by both France and the United States in the treaty, but neither made a formal reply.
+Spain and the Dutch Republic were invited to join by both France and the United States in the treaty, but neither was responsive to the request.

-On June 13, 1778, France declared war on Great Britain, and it invoked the French military alliance with the US, which ensured additional US privateer support for French possessions in the Caribbean.
+On June 13, 1778, France declared war on Great Britain, and it invoked the French military alliance with the US, which ensured additional US private support for French possessions in the Caribbean.
 Washington worked closely with the soldiers and navy that France would send to America, primarily through Lafayette on his staff.
-French assistance made critical contributions required to defeat General Charles Cornwallis at Yorktown in 1781.
+French assistance made critical contributions required to defeat Cornwallis at Yorktown in 1781.

 British strategy

-The British military had considerable experience of fighting in North America, most recently during the Seven Years' War which forced France to give up New France in 1763.
-However, in previous conflicts they benefited from local logistics, as well as support from the colonial militia, which was not available in the American Revolutionary War.
-Reinforcements had to come from Europe, and maintaining large armies over such distances was extremely complex; ships could take three months to cross the Atlantic, and orders from London were often outdated by the time they arrived.
+The British military had considerable experience fighting in North America.
+However, in previous conflicts they benefited from local logistics and support from the colonial militia.
+In the American Revolutionary War, reinforcements had to come from Europe, and maintaining large armies over such distances was extremely complex; ships could take three months to cross the Atlantic, and orders from London were often outdated by the time they arrived.

 Prior to the conflict, the colonies were largely autonomous economic and political entities, with no centralized area of ultimate strategic importance.
-This meant that, unlike Europe where the fall of a capital city often ended wars, that in America continued even after the loss of major settlements such as Philadelphia, the seat of Congress, New York and Charleston.
+This meant that, unlike Europe where the fall of a capital city often ended wars, that in America continued even after the loss of major settlements such as Philadelphia, the seat of Congress, New York, and Charleston.
 British power was reliant on the Royal Navy, whose dominance allowed them to resupply their own expeditionary forces while preventing access to enemy ports.
 However, the majority of the American population was agrarian, rather than urban; supported by the French navy and blockade runners based in the Dutch Caribbean, their economy was able to survive.